iniacor/mobile-shop-page/README.md

 #  Category page of eShop

-### React-powered application for visualisation goods on category page of electronics shop.
+### React-powered SPA for visualisation goods on category page of electronics shop.
 All goods and their characteristics) are already on the client (no requests to the server are required)